sejalrai23/weather-app/README.md

-# weather-app using html ,css, bootstrap for frontend and nodejs as backend for fteching data from api
+# weather-app using html ,css, bootstrap for frontend and nodejs as backend for fetching weather data from api